Mike-Rouse/Mike-Rouse.github.io/index.md

 [See all projects →]({{ '/projects.html' | relative_url }})

-## What people say {#what-people-say}
+## What People Say {#what-people-say}

-> “Mike owned our VR releases end-to-end… exceptional attention to detail.”
+> “Mike took ownership of all our VR projects and transformed VR/AR into a core business line.
+Exceptionally detail-oriented and consistently exceeded expectations.”
-> — Anna, MD · Animated Technologies · _Full on LinkedIn_
+> — Anna Burke, Managing Director, Animated Technologies · [_Full on LinkedIn_](https://www.linkedin.com/in/m-rouse/)
+> “Mike kept the work organised and balanced, made collaboration easy, and created a great team environment.
+Planning and breakdown made delivery smooth.”
+> — Peter Cole, VR/AR Developer · [_Full on LinkedIn_](https://www.linkedin.com/in/m-rouse/)